MicrosoftDocs/visualstudio-docs/docs/ide/go-to.md

 manager: "ghogen"
 ---
 # Find code using Go To commands
-Visual Studio's **Go To** commands perform a focused search of your code to help you quickly find specified items in code files, file paths and code symbols.
-You can search for a specific line, type, symbol, file, and member from a simple, unified interface.
+Visual Studio's **Go To** commands perform a focused search of your code to help you quickly find specified items.
+You can go to a specific line, type, symbol, file, and member from a simple, unified interface.
 This feature exists in Visual Studio 2017 and later.

 ### How to use it

 Input        | Function
 ------------ | ---
-**Keyboard** | Press **Ctrl + ,** or **Ctrl + T**
+**Keyboard** | Press **Ctrl + T**
 **Mouse**    | Select **Edit**, **Go To**, **Go To All**

 This will display a small window at the top right of your code editor, by default.